Colin (film): Reception

 Rotten Tomatoes, a review aggregator, reports that 46% of 26 surveyed critics gave the film a positive review; the average rating was 4.6/10.
 Writing in Sight and Sound, Michael Brooke commended the film's ambiance of panic, assisted by the relative intimacy of a handheld camcorder as the principal instrument of filming.
 As a character, Colin is argued to be a sympathetic character despite his revenant status, comparable to Bub in Romero's Day of the Dead.
 Nigel Floyd of Time Out London rated it 2/5 stars and called it an "overlong, non-frightening" film that "shambles fitfully from one scene to the next, without ever achieving any momentum or sense of direction."
 Carmen Gray of Total Film rated the film 3/5 stars and wrote, "If a Credit Crunch Oscar existed, his DIY chutzpah would take the gong."
 Phillip French of The Observer called it "confused, unoriginal and unimaginative".
 Peter Bradshaw of The Guardian rated it 3/5 stars and called it "a ultra-minimal, ultra-experimental future-shock".
 Joshua Siebalt of Dread Central rated it 3.5/5 stars and wrote, "For a first-time effort, Colin shows a helluva lot of promise."
 Writing in The Zombie Movie Encyclopedia, Volume 2, academic Peter Dendle said, "No one will mistake the final product for polished art ... yet there is no question that Price offers a fresh, provocative approach to a zombie apocalypse."

+In a 2012 interview with GQ, filmmaker Martin Scorsese said "I saw one [zombie movie] late at night one weekend.
+It was called Colin, by a young filmmaker [Marc Price].
+He shot it, I think, digitally by himself, edited it himself.
+It was savage.
+It had an energy that took the zombie idea to another level.
+Really interesting filmmaking.
+Disturbing."